maxgraf96/sEMG-myo-unity/README.md

 (Optional): If you want to train the model yourself follow the instructions to set up the [Python model project](https://github.com/maxgraf96/sEMG-myo-python).

-- Todo: Python local sEMG streaming app description.
+- Set up the Python local sEMG streaming app (see https://github.com/maxgraf96/sEMG-unity-bridge).
 - Open the `QuestPythonReceiverScene`.
 - In the scene outline, select the `Scripts` GameObject and under the `ZMQ Server` MonoBehaviour set the Mode to `Inference`.
-- Put on your Myo armband and connect it to the Python app.
+- Put on your Myo armband, connect it to your PC and run the Unity bridge app.
 - Make sure your XR headset is connected to your PC and the Oculus app is open.
 - Press play in the Unity Editor.